kuakeechuah/Capstone/README.md

 For phase 1 of this project, the data science team has been tasked to classify positive and negative reviews on Boardgamegeeks.com for all of CMON's games using Natural Language Procesisng (NLP).

 The model that achieves the highest accuracy on the holdout/test set would be selected for production.
 The team would also be identifying the key contributors for the classifications.
+Topic Modelling would also be done to identify key topics and focus from comments.

-For phase 2 of the project, the team would be looking at building a recommeder system for CMON based on ratings of the board games.
+For phase 2 of the project, the team would be looking at building a recommender system for CMON based on ratings of the board games.

 Phase 1 is crucial for the chief creative director so that CMON is able to understand what consumers like or dislike in their board games so that resources can be channeled to ensuring that the games they launch on kickstarter can be fully and hopefully over subscribed.